mohamedalitoufahi/Gestion-Biblioth-que/README.txt

 and the necessary elements in the software development lifecycle such as unit testing, integration testing, and database integration.
 In this project, I experimented with PostgreSQL and Docker.

-Deployment:
-Docker is the container of choice in this project deployed on Azure Cloud.